 Military ranges also frequently require that volleys of single shots or simultaneous bursts from up to eight machine guns are fired.
-To account for this variation and in line with published data on the effect of repetition rate on the loadness of impulses we also added one other term on the loadness of impulses we also added one other term on the loadness of impulses we also added one other term on the loadness of impulses we also added one other term one of impulses of the loadness of M60 machine guns each firing an eight round burst.
+To account for this variation and in line with published data on the effect of repetition rate on the loadness of impulses we also added one other term on the loadness of impulses we also added one other term on the loadness of impulses we also added one other term on the loadness of impulses we also added one other term one of the loadness of the number of mouth of the loadness of the loadness of the M60 machine guns each firing an eight round burst.